qrzn23/min/wip/confessions/content.md

 Samadhi, “Union with the Lord”, is the general term for the final trance, or rather, series of trances.
 It differs from Dhyana in this way: Dhyana is partial, Samadhi is universal.
 In the first Samadhi, the universe is perceived as a unity.
 In the second that unity is annihilated.
 There are, however, may other Samadhis, and in any case the quality of the trance will depend upon the extent of the universe which enters into it.
 One must really be a profound philosopher with a definite intellectual conception of the universe as an organic whole, based on the co-ordination of immense knowledge, before one can expect really satisfactory results.
 The Samadhi of an ignorant and shallow thinker who has failed to co-ordinate his conceptions of the cosmos will not be worth very much.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 29.
+### Chapter 29.

 The general idea of Eastern religions is that any manifestation of being is necessarily imperfect, since it is not the sum of all truth.
 (For, if it were, it would not be distinguishable from any other manifestation).
 Hence, its nature is evil and its effect on the mind to create sorrow.
 Their idea is to destroy all thought as being false and painful.
 Their idea is liberation from the illusion of existence.
 The effect of Samadhi is firstly to produce the bliss which comes from the relief from pain.
 Later, this bliss disappears and one attains perfect indifference.

 But we need not go so far into their philosophy or accept it.
 Thanks partly to William James' Varieties of Religious Experience, I got the idea of employing the methods of Yoga to produce genius at will.
 James points out that various religious teachers attained their power to influence mankind in what is essentially the same way; that is, by getting into Samadhi.
 The trance gives supreme spiritual energy and absolute self-confidence; it removes the normal inhibitions to action.
 I propose then that any man should use this power to develop his faculties and inspire his ambitions by directing the effects of the trance into the channel of his career.
 This idea at once connects mysticism with Magick; for one of the principal operations of Magick is to invoke the god appropriate to the thing you want, identify yourself with Him and flood your work with His immaculate impulse.
 This is, in fact, to make Samadhi with that God.
 The two processes are essentially identical; the apparent difference arises merely from the distinction between the European and Asiatic conceptions of the cosmos.
 Most European religion, including orthodox Judaism, is anthropomorphic, an expansion of the moral ideas connected with the members of a family.
-Asiatic religions[1], even when superficially theistic, always imply an impersonal universe.
+Asiatic religions,^[Including the oldest Greek religion in its best aspects.] even when superficially theistic, always imply an impersonal universe.
 One idealized human forces; the other, the forces of nature.

 The diary describing my practices had been printed in The Equinox, vol. I, no. IV.
 It is very fortunate that it should have been kept in such detail, for it is a matter for surprise that such progress should have been made in so short a time.
 But I started with several great advantages: youth, indomitable determination to devote every energy to the work, a technical training under Eckenstein, and the constant presence of one to whom I could immediately submit any issue that might arise.